matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

     .forEach(System.out::println);
 ```

-- 1. Create a Stream<String> containing a sequenced ordered Stream of fruit String elements using the static factory method
+- 1. Create a `Stream<String>` containing a sequenced ordered Stream of fruit String elements using the static factory method
-Stream.of(values)
+`Stream.of(values)`
-- 2. The filter() operation retains only elements that match a given predicate.
+- 2. The `filter()` operation retains only elements that match a given predicate.
 In this case the elements containing
-an "a"
+an "a".
-- 3. The map() operation transforms each element using a given function, called a mapper.
+- 3. The `map()` operation transforms each element using a given function, called a mapper.
 In this case, each fruit String
-is mapped to its uppercase String version
+is mapped to its uppercase String version.

 ```
 That the map() operation will return a stream with a different generic type if the mapping